Get

 How Prescription Anxiety Medications Are Used for Dogs

 Just giving anxiety medication to your dog isn’t the whole story.
 These medications work best when used with behavior modification and training.
 Desensitization and counterconditioning are often recommended for things like noise phobias and social and separation anxiety, and using positive reinforcement in any kind of training is always better than punishing your dog for unwanted behaviors.
-If you need help with any of this, don’t be afraid to talk to your veterinarian or enlist the help of a professional trainer.
+If you need help with any of this, don’t be afraid to talk to a veterinarian or enlist the help of a professional trainer.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Conclusion